computefoundation/gnu-linux-management/README.md

 Directories are divided into related tasks.

-### set-up-install/
+### installation-set-up/

-Set up and install instructions and guidelines.
+Installation and set up instructions and guidelines.

+---

 ## Recommendations